 Which Wallet Type Muffles the CARD Spot Most?

-The 30 dB spread between single-card sleeve and thick trifold is significant.
-A 30 dB drop is roughly the difference between someone speaking loudly next to you and someone speaking in the next room.
+That spread is significant in daily use.
 The Chipolo’s chime is meaningfully harder to hear from a thick wallet at any reasonable distance.

 For users who deeply prefer thick wallets, the Chipolo x Secrid Miniwallet integrates the speaker into the wallet’s external face.
 This solves the leather-muffling problem directly.
 The Pebblebee Card 5 has similar limitations as the CARD Spot through thick wallets.